DvorahC/Homework_DChabbat/README.md

 5. Looking for ways to get down the page, ---> ending up using hover()
 6. Difference between value and innerText in order to retrieve the value in the assertion.

+7. I tried to create a page object for the page where the elements are located and to add some functions in order to make the tests nicer.
+But when I implemented it, it could not find the import...so I am not using it in my tests.

+## Ideas for improvement:
+1. Build a page object model
+2. Enhance the test with the function for the page
+3. Create an object for the data ( Name, age, Destination...)

 Thanks ! it was FUN!
 Dvorah